crummyh/Barbell/README.md

 * Add consistency with types (IO[bytes] vs BinaryIO)
 * Fix `image_processing.py` to be more concise (see [here](https://docs.sqlalchemy.org/en/21/orm/session_basics.html#framing-out-a-begin-commit-rollback-block))
 * Update everything to use `config.PROJECT_NAME`
+* Use `Optional` instead of `| None` for optional values
+* Add endpoints for getting available labels
+* Add a "quality" value for images
+* Consistent absolute or relative imports: pick one and stick with it

 ## Developing